MonedaCloud/Cardano-P2P/README.md

 The below instruction covers how to deploy P2P functionality to Cardano relay nodes and disable legacy manual Topology-Updater functionality.

-**IMPORTANT**: P2P on mainnet is only intended to be ran on a single relay at this time. (v1.35.7) Continue to run any other relays with P2P disabled using the legacy topology.

 ## P2P Configuration

 terminal:~$ `cd $CNODE_HOME/files`